erikdubois/ArchOpenbox/README.md

 #Tutorials

-Installation of Arch Linux and consequently Budgie is documented on https://erikdubois.be
+Installation of Arch Linux is documented on https://erikdubois.be

 ##1.
 Arch installation